 Now, catch a Camara de Fundão bus from Fundão to São Jorge de Beira.
-The evening bus leaves Fundão at 18:20 during school term times and 17:40 during the school holidays (approx. mid June – early Sept, please check with us if you are planning to arrive in early September).
+The bus departs Fundão at 18:20 during school term times and 17:40 during the school holidays (approx. mid June – early Sept, please check with us if you are planning to arrive in early September).
 If you miss this bus there is no alternative public transport route to our farm and you will need to get a taxi from Fundão.

 You will arrive in São Jorge de Beira at 19:45 termtime and around 19:00 during the holidays.
 There is a bar by the bus stop.
 We suggest you wait for your taxi there.

 Catch a train or bus from Porto to Coimbra.
 There are lots to choose from.

 From Coimbra catch a Transdev bus to Unhais o Velho, via Pampilhosa da Serra.
 There is only one Transdev bus per day, don’t miss it!
 From the train station, walk towards the city.
 You will find the Transdev bus station just after McDonalds.